Every minute

 standard of care

-Cryoprecipitate (cryo), developed in the 1960s to treat hemophilia, is the current standard of care for acquired fibrinogen deficiency in the United States.20,21 Despite its widespread use, the very nature of how cryo is manufactured and stored can result in limitations with its use22:
+Despite its widespread use, the very nature of how cryo is manufactured and stored can result in limitations with its use35:

-• On average, it can take 15 to 30 minutes for cryo to thaw, and additional time for its delivery to point of care.23,24
+• On average, it can take 15 to 30 minutes for cryo to thaw, and additional time for its delivery to point of care.36,37

-• The extremely short shelf life leads to high cryo wastage rates.25
+• The extremely short shelf life after thawing leads to high cryo wastage rates.38

 • The concentration of fibrinogen (and other clotting factors) varies across cryo units, complicating

-• Adverse events associated with cryo: viral transmission, allergic reactions, transfusion-related acute lung injury (TRALI), and volume overload.22,28
+• Adverse events associated with cryo: viral transmission, allergic reactions, TRALI, and volume overload.35,39

 Fibrinogen Concentrate

-In situations where time is of the essence, early fibrinogen replacement with FC offers advantages in the management of patients with uncontrolled bleeding for several reasons5,20,30:
+FC can offer advantages in the management of patients with uncontrolled bleeding for several reasons17,33,42:

 • Reconstitutes in minutes